socialoutcast/DCS-Statistics-Website-Uploader/README.md

 echo "WEB_PORT=8090" > .env

 # Run launcher - it will use 8090 or find next available
-./docker-start.sh  # or .\docker-start.ps1 on Windows
+./docker-start.sh  # or .\dcs-docker-manager.bat on Windows
 ```

 **Method 2: Manual Docker Compose**